 Welcome to Gallatin County Montana, part of the American History and Genealogy Project.
-It is our desire to provide you with the best information possible when searching for your Gallatin County ancestors.
-I am Judy White and will be your host for Gallatin County.
+It is our desire to provide you with the best information possible when searching for your Gallatin County genealogy. we are Judy White and Dennis Partridge and we are your MT AHGP host for Gallatin County, Montana.
+We do not live in Gallatin county and cannot assist with local searches.
+We suggest you try the Gallatin County MT Genealogical Society, Thanks!

 Gallatin County, Montana, derives its name from the Gallatin River, one of the forks of the Missouri River that rises in Yellowstone Park, the three rivers, Gallatin, Jefferson and Madison, being named by Lewis and Clark, famous explorers, on their expedition to this part of the world in 1805.
 The Gallatin River was named for Albert Gallatin, at that time secretary of the United States Treasury under President Thomas Jefferson.
 Albert Gallatin was a native of Switzerland.
 He was graduated from the Academy of Geneva in 1778, and came the following year to the United States, where he became a great American statesman and one of the foremost financiers of the country.
 The Gallatin River has its source in Gallatin Lake among mountain peaks with an elevation of more than 9,000 feet in Yellowstone National Park.